stacyduty/delegatenow/replit.md

-# Delig8te - AI Executive Task Delegation Platform
+# DelegateNow - AI Executive Task Delegation Platform

 ## Overview

-Delig8te is a voice-powered task delegation platform designed for executives to efficiently manage teams and tasks.
+DelegateNow is a voice-powered task delegation platform designed for executives to efficiently manage teams and tasks.
 The application enables users to speak their tasks, leveraging AI to analyze, prioritize, and delegate work automatically.
 Built with a modern tech stack, it features real-time task tracking, team management, and analytics with an emphasis on executive productivity and minimal friction.

 **Core Value Proposition:** Transform voice input into structured, delegated tasks with AI-powered analysis including impact assessment, urgency classification, and SMART objectives generation.
 Now includes enterprise-grade compliance features: formal task acceptance timestamps, expiry tracking, spending limits, and complete audit trails.

-**Competitive Advantage:** Combines the AI-powered speed and productivity of modern tools ($1/month, instant deployment, voice-first interface) with the compliance and governance features of enterprise delegation platforms (acceptance records, expiry management, audit trails) - without the $10k-15k setup fees or 7-180 day deployment times.
+**Competitive Advantage:** Combines the AI-powered speed and productivity of modern tools ($1/month/user, instant deployment, voice-first interface, 14-day free trial with no credit card needed) with the compliance and governance features of enterprise delegation platforms (acceptance records, expiry management, audit trails) - without the $10k-15k setup fees or 7-180 day deployment times.

 ## User Preferences